Educational Leadership Master of Education Degree

 The Master’s degree in Educational Leadership is based on the Graduate School of Education’s Administrative Services Credential preparation program as a precursor to more advanced study.
 The program builds on the strengths of the administrative credential preparation program and serves as an effective forum for exploring the ideas, experiences, and issues encountered by new principals in their schools and districts.
 The ability to share experiences and issues with other new administrators who are part of their cohort extends the power and purpose of the administrative preparation program design.

-Students in the Master of Arts in Educational Leadership program meet all of the requirements for the Graduate School of Education’s preliminary or clear administrative services preparation program.
+Students in the Master of Education in Educational Leadership program meet all of the requirements for the Graduate School of Education’s preliminary or clear administrative services preparation program.
 In addition, students take 3 additional units for a total of 30 units.

-Typical Course Sequence:Semester II - 9 units: EDUC 601 Pre-Assessment (Induction) & Visionary Leadership (3 units) EDUC 602 Cultural Diversity, Equity & Leadership (3 units) EDUC 608A Fieldwork in School Administration (3 units) Semester II - 9 units: EDUC 611 Innovative and Digital Age Leadership (3 units) EDUC 605 Instruction, Curriculum & Supervision (3 units) EDUC 606 Budget, Planning & Human Resources (3 units) EDUC 792 Capstone Project Seminar (3 units) *For Master's students Semester III-9 units: EDUC 607 Law, Ethics & Special Education (3 units) EDUC 608B Fieldwork in School Administration (3 units) EDUC 609 Interpersonal Communication & Post-Assessment (3 units)
+Typical Course Sequence:Semester I - 9 units: EDUC 601 Pre-Assessment (Induction) & Visionary Leadership (3 units) EDUC 602 Cultural Diversity, Equity & Leadership (3 units) EDUC 608A Fieldwork in School Administration (3 units) Semester II - 9 units: EDUC 611 Innovative and Digital Age Leadership (3 units) EDUC 605 Instruction, Curriculum & Supervision (3 units) EDUC 606 Budget, Planning & Human Resources (3 units) EDUC 792 Capstone Project Seminar (3 units) *For Master's students Semester III-9 units: EDUC 607 Law, Ethics & Special Education (3 units) EDUC 608B Fieldwork in School Administration (3 units) EDUC 609 Interpersonal Communication & Post-Assessment (3 units)

 Frequently Asked Questions: